External Ids for EPO Gene

 GeneCards Summary for EPO Gene

 EPO (Erythropoietin) is a Protein Coding gene.
 Diseases associated with EPO include Microvascular Complications Of Diabetes 2 and Pure Red-Cell Aplasia.
-Among its related pathways are Development EPO-induced Jak-STAT pathway and Kit Receptor Signaling Pathway.
+Among its related pathways are Hematopoietic cell lineage and Development EPO-induced Jak-STAT pathway.
 GO annotations related to this gene include hormone activity and erythropoietin receptor binding.

 UniProtKB/Swiss-Prot for EPO Gene

-Erythropoietin is the principal hormone involved in the regulation of erythrocyte differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
+Hormone involved in the regulation of erythrocyte proliferation and differentiation and the maintenance of a physiological level of circulating erythrocyte mass.
+Binds to EPOR leading to EPOR dimerization and JAK2 activation thereby activating specific downstream effectors, including STAT1 and STAT3.